 If an alternative, reputable testing site is to be used, information regarding the proposed site (e.g. Institution's name, address, phone number, and contact person) must be submitted by the student and approved by the instructor by midterm.
 Students are solely responsible for any costs associated with using an alternative testing site.
 Remote proctoring is available from NMJC for a fee.

-Students are responsible for one primary and one secondary post related to each learning module.
+Students are responsible for three posts related the learning modules.
 Posts on the discussion board make up 6% the textbook component.